10 tips for finding European coffee buyers

 - BioFach — The most important international exhibition for organic food and fair-trade products, held every year in Nuremberg, Germany.
 It is a key trade fair for companies that sell organic certified coffee.

-- The Private Label Manufacturers Association is a trade show which takes place annually in Amsterdam, and focuses on private label manufacturing.
+- The Private Label Manufacturers Association (PLMA) is a trade show which takes place annually in Amsterdam, and focuses on private label manufacturing.
 The event brings together several roasters that source directly from producing countries.
+This fair is mostly interesting for exporters with large and constant volumes of coffees.

 Other interesting events include: